jefdaj/jefdaj.github.io/src/posts/2021/03/03/source-code-for-this-blog/index.md

 serving.
 Start on [the `develop` branch][develop] instead for the source code.
 I make a new branch like `develop-cssfixes` or `develop-greatidea` when starting any task that has a chance of failing, then merge back into `develop` once I know it works.
+All my draft posts live on one `drafts` branch.
+When one is done I check it out onto `develop`, then rebase `drafts` from there.

 # Posts